Kyr4l/ei-universal-mod/README.md

 - Download the latest archive of this mod in the [Releases](https://github.com/Kyr4l/ei-universal-mod/releases) section __OR__ Download the entire repo for `beta` testing (using `git` is strongly recommended)
 - Install the Evil Islands Addon, located in `tools/eistarter-1046-en.exe` (skip if you already have it installed)
 - Copy (or make a junction/symlink) the `Universal-Mod` directory into the  `<EIStarter Path>/Mods` directory
+- Run EIStarter and select "Universal-Mod", then click "Play""

 ### Linux only : Extra step to run the game with WINE :